Judge Dismisses Suits Against Fox News Over Seth Rich Story

 In his ruling in the Rich family's case, Daniels said that Zimmerman's statements in the Fox News article about Seth Rich's ties to the email leaks were false.
 And the judge also wrote that Zimmerman's claims were false when she told Rich's parents of an FBI report that she alleged showed Rich had shared the emails with WikiLeaks.

-But, citing legal precedent, Daniels ruled their claims in that and other instances "do not rise to the level of extreme and outrageous conduct."
+But citing legal precedent, Daniels ruled their claims in that and other instances "do not rise to the level of extreme and outrageous conduct."

 An attorney for the Riches, Eli Kay-Oliphant, wrote in a statement to NPR that they would appeal: "Joel and Mary Rich are, of course, disappointed in the trial court's decision, but they look forward to vindicating their rights on appeal."

 Wheeler's former law firm had withdrawn from the case.
-He could not be immediately reached for comment.
+Wheeler could not be immediately reached for comment.
 Fox News, and Zimmerman through a Fox News spokeswoman, declined to comment.
 Butowsky did not respond to a request for comment.

 NOTE: In June, Ed Butowsky sued NPR media correspondent David Folkenflik, NPR and several NPR editors for $57 million in a defamation of character claim over its coverage of the Seth Rich story.
 NPR has publicly stood behind its reporting.
 That lawsuit has yet to be heard in court.